 Or perhaps your faith feels like a religion instead of a relationship with God, and you wonder if it’s possible to know how to grow closer to God (in a meaningful way).

 Here’s the truth: You were created to know God and have a close, personal relationship with Him–a life-changing experience that will affect every aspect of your life and bring you joy, hope and purpose like nothing else!

 Let me share with you what the Bible says about how to have a personal relationship with Jesus Christ.

 P.S.
-I also want to give you a free video course that will teach you how to study the Bible so that you can have an easy, practical way to grow closer to God everyday!
+I also want to give you a free 3-Day Bible Study that will teach you how to study the Bible so that you can have an easy, practical way to grow closer to God everyday!

 What Is a Relationship with Jesus?

 Take a second to describe your relationship with Jesus (and with God).

 Do you know God?
 I don’t mean do you know “of” God.
 I mean, do you have an authentic personal relationship with the One who created you, and with His Son, Jesus Christ?

 I’m not asking if you go to church every week or if you grew up in a home where God was talked about frequently.
 Honestly, that doesn’t guarantee that you actually know God at all.